geogardenclub/geogardenclub.github.io/docs/user-guide/scenarios.md

 ## Adding transplants to your garden that you didn't grow yourself

 Sometimes you may buy or get gifted seedlings that you didn't start from seed yourself.
-In this case, you can add a planting for the transplant with the Start Date equal to the Transplant Date.
+In this case, check the "Sow Date Unknown?" box when creating the Planting and use Transplant Date to indicate the date you put the seedling in the ground.

 ## Adding plantings before the garden bed is known

 If you want to add a planting to your garden plans, but aren't yet sure of the bed, you can create a MISC bed to hold these plantings.
 Plantings can later be reassigned to a different bed.

-## Adding plantings for which the variety is unknown

-There are two scenarios in which you may not know the variety of the crop you are planting.

-1. If you are planning for the upcoming season, you may choose to leave the "varieties" field blank, and it will be represented in the format Tomato(Unknown).
-Once you've decided the variety, you can update the planting to include it.